hxlnt/feather-nodebot/README.md

 8. Use a ziptie to hold the breadboard, battery pack, and USB charger (to be plugged in later) to the chassis platform.

 ![CircuitDiagram](featherbotDiagram.png)

-## Setting up the Feather HUZZAH with Johnny-Five and WiFi communication
- 7. [Download](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) and install the USB driver for your OS.
- 8. Follow only Step 1 and Step 2 on [this website](http://www.samjulien.com/johnny-feather/).
-In Step 2, you may need to change the git command to ``git clone https://github.com/firmata/arduino.git ~/Documents/Arduino/libraries/Firmata``. *Hint: Be sure that your laptop and the device are connecting to the same WiFi SSID.*
- 9. Disconnect the Feather from computer and attach USB power bank to micro USB port on the Feather.

-## Downloading the code to control your bot
- 10. Clone this repo to your local machine (``git clone https://github.com/hxlnt/feather-nodebot.git``).
- 11. ``cd feather-nodebot``
- 12. ``npm install``

-## Registering your device on the Azure IoT dashboard
- 13. ``npm install -g iothub-explorer``
- 14. ``iothub-explorer login "HostName=huzzahbots.azure-devices.net;SharedAccessKeyName=iothubowner;SharedAccessKey=SHARED_ACCESS_KEY_GOES_HERE"`` (Replace ``SHARED_ACCESS_KEY_GOES_HERE`` with the shared access key provided to you separately.)
- 15. ``iothub-explorer create my-cool-device-name --connection-string`` where ``my-cool-device-name`` is whatever you want your device to be called.
-Take note of this name as well as the primary key returned back from the command line tool.
- 16. Update index.js to contain your device's ID (name), primary key, and IP address (from Step 2 above).

 ## Drive your bot all around town!
  17. ``node index.js``